eliasskhouryy/project-0/README.md

 </p>

 ### Other design factors
-- It has been optimised used media query for mobile use as well.
+- It has been optimised using media query for mobile use.
 - There are few animated aspects (the title and the initial backdrop).